24 Oct 2011

 When at last persuaded to go and visit Gareth, she meets some people who clearly know him well and who seem to know a great deal about her - but whom she has never even heard of.
 And their resulting conversations do nothing to clarify what is going on initially, although some shocking surprises gradually emerge.

 Diane's situation feels almost like a terrible dream, at first.
 I felt drawn into the story quickly, and found myself empathising quite strongly with her confusion.
-She is clearly not deluded, or mentally unstable.
+She is evidently not deluded, or mentally unstable.
 She's a hard-working woman with a small clothes-making business who sometimes struggles to make ends meet.
 She is perhaps too trusting, almost naive at times, but she cares deeply for her family and is currently missing her daughter, who is working abroad for a charity.

 My only mild personal criticism of this book is that there are a couple of over-detailed intimate scenes.
 They don't quite descend into sordidity, but I felt they were unnecessary - and somehow, did not match well with the characters of the people involved.
 Perhaps this kind of scene was required by the publisher, but the book would have read rather better with just a hint - or, indeed, slightly more restraint from people who were normally generous and responsible.

 Still, overall I enjoyed the book very much and would recommend it highly.
-The Amazon link is to the paperback version of this, although the Kindle edition is somewhat cheaper.

 review copyright Sue's Book Reviews, 24th October 2011